About Us

 The Sequencing Core, which provides sequencing services for the UDN, is at Baylor College of Medicine.

-The Model Organisms Screening Center, located at Baylor College of Medicine, Washington University in St. Louis, and University of Oregon, helps the network to understand how specific genetic changes contribute to disease by studying these changes in other organisms.
+The Model Organisms Screening Center, located at Baylor College of Medicine, Washington University in St. Louis, and University of Oregon, helps the network understand how specific genetic changes contribute to disease by studying these changes in other organisms.
 The Metabolomics Core, located at the Mayo Clinic in Rochester, MN, provides the UDN with advanced tools to study biological markers that might be related to disease.

 Reports